matanelcompie/circleci-main/README.md

 ```

 ### 4. Ansible
+1. Ansible must be installed on bastion instance.
-1. Set your instance private-ip in inventory file at ansible/inventory.
+2. Set your instance private-ip in inventory file at ansible/inventory.
 ```
 [dev]
 10.10.1.178